© D. Gordon E. Robertson, some rights reserved (CC-BY-SA) · Wikimedia Commons

 Overview

-Nepeta cataria is an erect, bushy, short-lived perennial herb in the mint family (Lamiaceae) reaching 18–36 inches (45–90 cm) tall with an 18–24 inch (45–60 cm) spread.
+Nepeta cataria is an erect bushy short-lived perennial herb in the mint family (Lamiaceae spp.) reaching 18–36 inches (45–90 cm) tall and 18–24 inches (45–60 cm) wide.
 Stems are square, erect, branching, downy-hairy, gray-green.
 Leaves are opposite, ovate to triangular, 1–3 inches (2.5–8 cm) long, gray-green, downy-hairy on both surfaces, with coarsely toothed margins and a cordate (heart-shaped) base.
-The foliage has a faint mint-like scent to humans but contains nepetalactone, a terpenoid that triggers a strong behavioral response (rolling, rubbing, vocalization) in approximately 50–70% of domestic cats.
-Flowers are white with small purple spots, 0.3–0.5 inch (8–12 mm) long, tubular, two-lipped, borne in dense terminal spikes and upper axillary whorls.
-Self-sows freely; deadheading prevents unwanted spread.
-Less aggressive than Mentha species — spreads by seed rather than stolons.
+The foliage carries a faint mint-like scent to humans but contains nepetalactone, a terpenoid that triggers a strong behavioral response (rolling, rubbing, vocalization) in approximately 50–70% of domestic cats.
+Flowers are white with small purple spots, 0.3–0.5 inch (8–12 mm) long, tubular, two-lipped, in dense terminal spikes and upper axillary whorls.
+The species self-sows freely; deadheading prevents unwanted spread.
+Less aggressive than Mentha spp. species — it spreads by seed rather than stolons.
 Naturalized along roadsides and waste ground throughout temperate North America.
 In garden settings, cat damage (rolling on plants, breaking stems) is the primary management challenge.

 Native Range

-Native to Europe, western Asia, and central Asia, occurring in hedgerows, waste ground, and roadsides.
-Widely naturalized across temperate North America.
-In the Pacific Northwest, common on roadsides and waste ground.Suggested Uses
+Nepeta cataria is native to Europe, western Asia, and central Asia, occurring in hedgerows, waste ground, and roadsides.
+The species is widely naturalized across temperate North America and is common on roadsides and waste ground in the Pacific Northwest.Suggested Uses

 Planted in herb gardens, balcony containers, and medicinal herb collections.
 Dried leaves are used in herbal tea (calming, mild sedative).
 Fresh or dried leaves are used in cat toys and enrichment.
 The nepetalactone chemistry and cat behavioral response are studied in animal behavior and phytochemistry.
-The species is also a mosquito repellent (nepetalactone is approximately 10× more effective than DEET in laboratory studies).
-Distinguished from ornamental catmints in the Lamiaceae identification curriculum.How to Identify
+The species is also a mosquito repellent — nepetalactone is approximately 10 times more potent than DEET in laboratory studies.
+Separated from ornamental catmints in the Lamiaceae identification curriculum.How to Identify

 Appearance